peteroupc/MailLib/api/com.upokecenter.text.Idna.md

     public static String DecodeDomainName(String value)

-Tries to encode each XN-label of the given domain name into Unicode.
+Tries to encode each XN-label of the specified domain name into Unicode.
  This method does not check the syntactic validity of the domain name before proceeding.

 **Parameters:**